vertica/ddR/README.md

 ## [1] 5
 ```

-Note that `parts()` and non-parts arguments can be used in any combination to dmapply. `parts(dobj)` returns a list of the partitions of that dobject, which can be passed into dmapply like any other list. `parts(dobj,index)`, where `index` is a list, vector, or scalar, returns a specific partition or range of partitions of `dobj`.
+Note that `parts()` and non-parts arguments can be used in any combination inside dmapply. `parts(dobj)` returns a list of the partitions of that dobject, which can be passed into dmapply like any other list.
+The function `parts(dobj,index)`, where `index` is a list, vector, or scalar, returns a specific partition or range of partitions of `dobj`.

 We also have support for `darrays` and `dframes`.
-Their APIs are a bit more complex, and this guide will be updated shortly with that content.
+Check vignettes/ on how to use them.

-For a more detailed example, you may view (and run) the example scripts under /examples.
+For more interesting parallel machine learning algorithms, you may view (and run) the example scripts under /examples.

 ## Using the Distributed R backend

-Use the Distributed R library for ddR:
+To use the Distributed R library for ddR, first install `distributedR.ddR` and then load it:
 ```r
 library(distributedR.ddR)
 ```